MEET THE TEAM

 Since the very first day I was offered to work on this project and write my thesis on Machu Picchu I have been very enthusiastic, and this enthusiasm has increased every time I was told something new.

-I really wish everyone who will approach this project and will have the opportunity to learn something and to feel, just as it was for me, a little changed.
+I really wish everyone who will approach this project will have the opportunity to learn something and to feel, just as it was for me, a little changed.

 Maha Abdul Muhusin